 One Shared Future, Rachael Wong

 One Shared Future (OSF) is a social impact business that was born out of the belief that we can collectively create a positive future for Hawaiʻi by investing in each other.
 OSF offers professional development programs and initiatives that nurture safe spaces and affirm strengths, bring people together and build trust, and ignite shared ownership for innovation, collaboration, and possibilities.
 Cohort and series participants gather around shared issues and opportunities, and they work in the public, private, and nonprofit sectors.

 This project gives people a process to create connections, so that they will be able to collaborate and find novel solutions to highly divisive issues.

 Safe Spaces & Workplaces, Karen Tan, Rachael Wong

 The Safe Spaces & Workplaces Initiative (SSWP) is a Child & Family Service (CFS) and One Shared Future (OSF) partnership to address workplace sexual harassment in Hawaiʻi.
-SSWP will launch in mid-November 2019, with the release of the first statewide survey of sexual harassment in Hawai‘i workplaces, its website with resources; a showcasing of “Rock Star Employers”; and next steps for local employers.
+SSWP launched in November 2019, with the release of the first statewide survey of sexual harassment in Hawai‘i workplaces, its website with resources; a showcasing of “Rock Star Employers”; and next steps for local employers.
 Future phases include offering training packages for employers from a collaborative hui of HR, legal, professional employment, and subject matter experts, and a public awareness campaign.